richmahn/en_tn/neh/front/intro.md

 #### Outline of Nehemiah ####

-1. Nehemiah returns to Jerusalem (1:1-2:20)
+1. Nehemiah returns to Jerusalem and inspects the walls (1:1-2:20)
-    - Nehemiah prays (1:1-11)
-    - King Artaxerxes allows Nehemiah to return to Jerusalem (2:1–2:8)
-    - Nehemiah inspects the walls of Jerusalem (2:9–2:20)
-1. The walls of Jerusalem are rebuilt (3:1-4:23)
+1. The people rebuild the walls of Jerusalem (3:1-4:23)
-    - Beginning at the Sheep Gate and attracting notice of enemies (3:1–32)
-    - Sanballat and Tobiah threaten to stop the work on the walls (4:1–12)
-    - The work proceeds as Nehemiah leads the people (4:13–23)
 1. Nehemiah helps the poor and provides an unselfish example (5:1–19)
 1. Enemies try to slow down the work on the walls, but the people finish the walls in fifty-two days (6:1–19)
-1. Nehemiah again lists the people who returned from exile (7:6–73)
+1. Nehemiah lists the people who returned from exile (7:6–73)
 1. Ezra reads the Law of Yahweh and the people respond (8:1-10:39)
-1. The people who lived in and around Jerusalem (11:1–36)
+1. Nehemiah lists the people who lived in and around Jerusalem (11:1–36)
 1. Nehemiah lists the priests and Levites (12:1–26)
 1. The people dedicate the walls of Jerusalem (12:27–47)
 1. Nehemiah corrects problems (13:1–31)

 #### What is the Book of Nehemiah about? ####

 A Jew named Nehemiah lived in Persia and worked for King Artaxerxes.
-Nehemiah received a report that the wall around Jerusalem was broken down.
+Nehemiah received a report that the walls around Jerusalem were broken down.
 Nehemiah returned to Jerusalem to help rebuild the city walls.
 The walls around the city helped protect the city against armies and invaders.

 #### How should the title of this book be translated? ####